Brainstorming, like most things in business, is usually misunderstood and hardly performed at the level that the original authors intended.

 Take a look at all of the ideas and then cluster similar ideas together, while removing any obviously bad ideas.
 Analyze the remaining.

 Create a matrix with weighted considerations (Impact vs. Time, Cost, Effort).
 Quadrant as the time over the impact on a 10 point scale.
-Top left is quick wins, top right is long term impact, lower left is deprioritize, bottom right: kill.
+Top left is quick wins, top right is the long-term impact, lower left is deprioritized, bottom right: kill.